In the Gospel reading from Luke 16, Jesus talks about how it is impossible to serve two masters.

 “No servant can serve two masters.
 He will either hate one and love the other, or be devoted to one and despise the other.
 You cannot serve God and mammon.”
 We all have conflict in our lives.
 Not just person against person or group against group.
 But conflicted feelings.
 Whenever we say yes to one thing, we are saying no to another.
 I think this is what Jesus is talking about.

 None of us would like to think that we “serve” mammon, money or possessions.
 But what about those times when we choose to (unnecessarily) put in those extra hours at work, losing valuable family time?
 Or choose to get an early start on the fishing, golf or shopping outing, but miss Mass?
 Or…well, you get the idea.
 The more we serve God, the less we will serve other things.
 In the end, it’s all or nothing.
 Because when we try to juggle both, eventually we will drop one.
 Which one would you rather drop?
 It’s all about choices.

 Father, forgive us for those times when we try to serve another master.
 Give us the grace today to choose to serve you always.
 Amen.

 Would your parish benefit from the people in the pews knowing more about the faith?
-If you think so, tell your priest about the Million Minute Movement.
-Get copies of A Minute in the Church for just $1 per copy.
+If you think so, tell your priest about A Minute in the Church, available for just $1 per copy.
 Have Father go to www.GusLloyd.com for all the details.